 In the beginning of 2008, I was not really aware of how pervasive and important the issue of conspiracy theories had become.
 But in the next 4 years I lost 2 friendships to arguments over conspiracy theories.
 I now see those losses as caused by a psychological and sociological pest that has invaded the minds of a lot of people and societies all over the world.
 There has been a huge surge in conspiracy thinking since the rise of the internet.

 Conspiracy theories can be defined as theories that explain an event or set of circumstances as the result of a secret plot by (usually) powerful conspirators.
-Some well known events that famous conspiracy theories have been created around are: the assassination of president John F. Kennedy, the first moon landing, the death of Diana (Princess of Wales), the 9 ⁄ 11 terror attacks, the election of Barack Obama as president of the U.S.A. and the 2010 Polish plane crash in Russia in which many Polish top political and military leaders died.
+Some well known events that famous conspiracy theories have been created around are: the assassination of president John F. Kennedy, the first moon landing, the death of Diana (Princess of Wales), the 9 ⁄ 11 terror attacks, the 2010 Polish plane crash in Russia (in which many Polish top political and military leaders died) and also of course the coronavirus pandemic.

 But there are also conspiracy theories that are more generally concerned with some secret group controlling the world behind the scenes, wanting to create a one world government.
 That group supposedly wants to create a New World Order in which national boundaries will dissolve, along with people’s identities, thus gaining total authoritarian control.